finn-no/recsys_slates_dataset/README.md

 # FINN.no Slate Dataset for Recommender Systems

-> Data and helper functions for FINN.no slate dataset containing both viewed items and clicks from the FINN.no second hand marketplace.
+> Data and helper functions for FINN.no slate dataset containing both viewed items and clicks from the FINN.no second-hand marketplace.

 We release the *FINN.no slate dataset* to improve recommender systems research.